Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Very light.

-Dave Valentine, the trophy cat.
+Dave Valentine, the strawberry cat.

-Thanks to everyone that we mentioned just there.
+Thanks to everyone that we mentioned.

 So many great ones there.